 Me: Go ahead.

 Sue: It was all over the place.
-They were obviously just making it up as they went along but it was interesting to see how it all began.
+They are obviously making it up as they go along, but it was interesting to see how it all began.
 I’m actually looking forward to seeing how things develop once they settle down a bit.
 Hartnell is getting better, but he’s still a pain in the arse.